monarch-initiative/mondo/docs/editors-guide/entities.md

 Some synonyms are annotated with EXCLUDE, e.g. “NOS” (not otherwise specified) synonyms.
 It is useful to have these in the edit version, but these are filtered on release.

-For example, see MONDO_0008170 'ovarian cancer'
+For example, see MONDO_0002679 cerebral infarction or MONDO_0008170 'ovarian cancer'

 ![ovarian cancer](images/OvarianCancerNOS.png)